chopralab/cipher/spec.md

 ## Encodings

-The following general encoding strategies are used to compress the data contained in MMTF files.
+The following general encoding strategies are used to compress the data contained in CIPHER files.

 ### Run-length encoding